PlushBeds Awards the Most Outstanding DIY Bloggers

 DIY projects are an important part of green living.
 You choose the materials.
 You choose the method of construction.
 You determine just how green you want your project to be.
 It can even be upcycled or repurposed.
 At the end of the project, you have a nice craft, piece of furniture, or decorative piece for your home, inside or out, to enjoy for yourself or give as a gift to someone you love.
 You may even discover that you can get items that are just as nice as designer products for a fraction of the price when you make them yourself.
 It’s a win for everyone — but the biggest winner is the planet.

 We’ve scoured the Web to bring you 30 of the best DIY blogs for 2015.
 View them at your own peril.
-We’re sure you’re about to become addicted to a new way of going green 🙂 .
+We’re sure you’re about to become addicted to a new way of going green 🙂, in addition to your latex mattress .

 *Note: Bloggers, if we haven’t gotten permission yet to use your head shot, that’s probably why we don’t have your image next to your blog.
 Please get in touch with us so we can get that remedied as soon as possible.
 Our readers want to match a face with a blog.